 You can choose to have component preview images for each of your Slices so that they appear in the UI of your documents.
 There are a few options for doing this:

 - Automatic screenshots: These images are auto-generated from your Storybook.
 The mock data that you use in your fields will appear here.
 To use them, open your Slice and click 'Take Screenshot'.
-Then, a preview of your component will appear in the Slice builder.
+Then, a preview of your component will appear in Slice Machine.

 - Custom Previews: To add custom images, add an image named preview.png in the folder of your Slice in your project.
 For example, if your Slice name is HeroSlice, the path will be ~.slicemachine/assets/slices/HeroSlice/preview.png.
 Doing so will overwrite the default Storybook image.